 AFCO Eats: Vanessa Gets Served at Santé

-Sonoma may be known for its wine, but amongst the picturesque rolling hills, rich history, and friendly locals, I rediscovered the art of good service and the beauty of properly savoring a thoughtful meal at the Fairmont Sonoma’s Michelin-starred restaurant, Santé.
+Sonoma may be known for its wine, but amongst the rich history and friendly locals, I rediscovered the art of good service and the beauty of properly savoring a thoughtful meal at the Fairmont Sonoma’s Michelin-starred restaurant, Santé.

 But that’s not all.
-It may be common to receive a bread basket at the table, but after finishing off our amuse bouche bites, we were greeted with a tray of ten fresh-baked breads, ranging from lemon poppyseed to 12-grain.
-Our server also dropped a plate of two local butters and fresh sea salt, providing recommendations on which butter paired best with which bread.
+It may be common to receive a bread basket at the table, but after finishing off our amuse bouche bites, we were greeted with a tray of ten fresh-baked slices of bread, ranging from lemon poppyseed to 12-grain.
+Our server also brought a plate of two local kinds of butter and fresh sea salt, providing recommendations on which butter paired best with which bread.
 After exchanging looks of “this must be too good to be true” with my boyfriend, these, too, quickly disappeared off of our plates.
 I remind myself, yet again, that I need to learn how to bake my own bread.

 After perusing the menu composed of seasonally-driven dishes with ingredients sourced from local farms, we decided on: